rmnigm/rmnigm/README.md

 ## About

-ML Engineer / Researcher with deep interest in machine learning, quantitative finance, data processing and statistics.
+ML Engineer / Researcher specializing in deep learning and recommender systems.
+My interests also include information retrieval, self-driving cars and large-scale data processing.
 Keen on developing scalable and simple software for machine learning systems and data platforms.

 ### Work, education
 - Now I'm working at Yandex Lavka (e-grocery) as a Machine Learning Engineer.